Gordon Bunshaft: Style

 Bunshaft's biography page on the Pritzker Prize website lauds the architect for "opening a whole new era of skyscraper design with his first major design project in 1952, the 24-story Lever House in New York."

 "Many consider it the keystone of establishing the International Style as corporate America's standard in architecture, at least through the 1970s.
 In recent years, it has been declared a historic landmark, New York's most contemporary structure to hold that distinction.
 The late Lewis Mumford described Lever House...in glowing terms, 'It says all that can be said, delicately, accurately, elegantly, with surfaces of glass, with ribs of steel...an impeccable achievement.'"

-"In the late 1960's and 1970's, his work became more sculptural, in a sense following in a direction set by the Beinecke Library at Yale, a massive box with a central book tower surrounded by squares of translucent marble framed in granite," writes Paul Goldberger in his 1990 New York Times obituary for the architect.
+Throughout the 1960s and 1970s, his style became more sculptural, such as Yale's Beinecke Library:

 "The interior is as much like a religious building as like a library.
 [I]n buildings like the travertine-clad Johnson Library, Mr. Bunshaft seemed to be striving even harder for effect, and the result seemed more like a mausoleum.
 But he closed his career with a final skyscraper, a 27-story triangular office tower of travertine for the National Commercial Bank in Jeddah with huge loggias that he called 'gardens in the air.'
 It was an aggressively sculptural but brilliantly inventive project that ended Mr. Bunshaft's active years on a note of high creativity."

 A staunch modernist to the end, he was implacably hostile to postmodern architecture, which he regarded as flouting the timeless laws of logic and proportion that in his view governed all architecture, ancient and modern alike, while at the same time indulging "arbitrary whimsy" rather than responding to its times:

 "[B]ehind it all [i.e., all architecture] is logic.
 That’s why, in my opinion, postmodern junk that’s being built is a joke.
 It’s arbitrary and hasn’t a damn thing to do with our times.
 It’s an insult to history, because the people who do this postmodern stuff don’t really know [history]. … [T]here’s no rationale for it.
 All great architecture through all history from Persia to Egypt to anyplace, the great structures are all logical for their use and for the structural method and for their materials.
 There’s no arbitrary whimsy. ...
 What makes a guy get up one morning and suddenly decide to do Italiano columns and stuff in a plaza in New Orleans?"